luismcastillo/SJSU-art75/tutorials/05a_p5_1_gettingStarted/README.md

 <br>

-Try changing color values to a random number.

-To create a random integer from 0 to 255: <br>
-random(255);

-To create random integer between 100 and 200: <br>
-random(100, 200);

 <br>

 # ▼△▼△▼ Variables

 #### Scope

+Scope refers to the visibility of variables.
+This visibility depends on where they are declared. *Global variables* can be accessed by any parts of the program, but *local variables* can only be accessed in the code block where they were declared.

 Variables declared at the top of your code are in the global scope.
 Variables declared in the setup() or draw() functions are only accessible within those functions.

-ES6, the latest version of JavaScript, uses 'let' to define variables at block-level scope (within bracket blocks).
-We will be using let, but in many tutorials you might see 'var'.

-    var myVariable;
+    let globalVariable;

+    function scopeExample() {
-    let myBlockScopeVariable;
+      let localVariable;
-    const MYCONSTANT;

-Constants are read-only, and are generally all-caps.

-Unlike Java (if you are familiar with Processing or Arduino), you do not need to declare a variable type in JavaScript — so no need for 'int' or 'float' or 'bool'.
+    }

 <br>

-Load this code, run it, and open up the developer's tools console in your browser (shortcut cmmd option i).
-See what errors and console logs you get.
+Load this code, run it, see what errors and console logs you get.
 Move code around and observe how that changes.

     function setup() {